Dancing Co-Ed

-Dancing Co-Ed is a 1939 American romantic comedy film directed by S. Sylvan Simon and starring Lana Turner in the titular role, Richard Carlson as an inquisitive college reporter, and bandleader Artie Shaw as himself.
+Dancing Co-Ed is a 1939 American romantic comedy film directed by S. Sylvan Simon and starring Lana Turner in the title role, Richard Carlson as an inquisitive college reporter, and bandleader Artie Shaw as himself.

 Plot

 When a dancer's partner becomes pregnant, a nationwide search is instituted to find a replacement from among college women.
 A perfect choice is found, but she is not in school, resulting in various hijinks.